a-mitani/mastering-ethereum/book/cover.md

 # Cover

-To make your book more elegant on GitBook.io, you can specify a cover.
+To make your book more elegant on GitBook, you can specify a cover.

 A cover is specified by a **cover.jpg** file, a **cover_small.jpg** can also exist as a smaller version of the cover.
 The cover should be a **JPEG** file.